hertasecurity/LTFT/README.md

 **Authors:** Germán Barquero, Carles Fernández and Isabelle Hupont

-> Most current multi-object trackers focus on short-term tracking, and are based on deep and complex systems that do not operate in real-time, often making them impractical for video-surveillance.
-In this paper, we present a long- term multi-face tracking architecture conceived for working in crowded contexts, particularly unconstrained in terms of movement and occlusions, and where the face is often the only visible part of the person.
-Our system benefits from advances in the fields of face detection and face recogni- tion to achieve long-term tracking.
-It follows a tracking- by-detection approach, combining a fast short-term visual tracker with a novel online tracklet reconnection strategy grounded on face verification.
+> Most current multi-object trackers focus on short-term tracking, and are based on deep and complex systems that do not operate in real-time, often making them impractical for video surveillance.
+In this paper, we present a long-term multi-face tracking architecture conceived for working in crowded contexts, particularly unconstrained in terms of movement and occlusions, and where the face is often the only visible part of the person.
+Our system benefits from advances in the fields of face detection and face recognition to achieve long-term tracking.
+It follows a tracking-by-detection approach, combining a fast short-term visual tracker with a novel online tracklet reconnection strategy grounded on face verification.
 Additionally, a correction module is included to correct past track assignments with no extra computational cost.
-We present a series of experi- ments introducing novel, specialized metrics for the evalu- ation of long-term tracking capabilities and a video dataset that we publicly release.
+We present a series of experiments introducing novel, specialized metrics for the evaluation of long-term tracking capabilities and a video dataset that we publicly release.
 Findings demonstrate that, in this context, our approach allows to obtain up to 50% longer tracks than state-of-the-art deep learning trackers.

-<a href="" target="_blank">**Link to the paper**</a>

 ---